Play Improves Behaviour: Playing with your dog.

 Different Dogs, Different Games, Same Benefits

-Bully breeds (Bulldogs, Pit Bulls, Boston Terriers) often love contact play—wrestling, tug-of-war, and games that involve friendly physical competition.
-This is not aggression; it's how they explore relationships, their own proprioception (how they move their bodies in space) and to learn about boundaries.
+Bull Dog breeds (Bulldogs, Pit Bulls, Boston Terriers) often love contact play wrestling, tug of war, and games that involve friendly physical competition.
+This is not aggression; it's how they explore relationships, their own proprioception, an awareness of how they move their bodies in space, and to explore boundaries.
 They're naturally a little goofy and often use physical humour to connect with their people.

-Terriers bred to be independant hunters, typically prefer games with quick action and lots of decisions.
-They might love hide-and-seek, chase games, or activities where they can "hunt" toys.
-They thrive on fast-paced problem-solving and high-energy interactions.
+Terriers bred to be independent hunters, typically prefer games with quick action and lots of decisions.
+They might love hide and seek, chase games, or activities where they can "hunt" toys.
+They thrive on fast paced, problem solving and high energy interactions.

 The Magic Happens When You Stop Trying So Hard

-Many of us get it this bit wrong: we think learning has to look serious to be effective.
+Many of us get this bit wrong: we think learning has to be serious to be effective.
 We worry that if our dog is having "too much fun," they're not really learning anything important.

 Research actually shows the opposite is true⁵.
 Dogs learn faster, and retain information longer when they're in a positive, playful state.
-The stress hormones that come with overly serious training can interfere with memory formation, while the happy hormones released during play improve memory⁶.
+The stress hormones that come with overly serious training can interfere with memory formation, while the happy hormones including dopamine and serotonin, actively improve memory consolidation⁶.

 Play Improves Behaviour In Real Life